Shanmukhibolisetti/WedDevelopment/README.md

-# BharathIntern
+# Web Development

-As a part of my internship at Bharath Intern, I completed these projects.
-I created a netflix home page clone and weather website
+I have developed a Netflix homepage clone website and a weather website that displays detailed current weather information.